Racial & Ethnic Identity

 Parent/Family Questions

-Do your parents/ families have concerns about you studying abroad?
-Parents and families as welcome to contact our office to speak to a Program Manager!
-Program Managers can provide further information, discuss concerns, and help navigate the process with you.We look forward to meeting with you to discuss your goals and plans.
-See Get Started for your next steps!
+Family members often have questions - encourage them to contact our office to speak to a Program Manager!
+Program Managers can provide further information, discuss concerns, and help navigate the process with you.Next steps: See Get Started to begin planning your study abroad journey!

 Education Abroad is committed to serving a culturally diverse community of students and is dedicated to providing inclusive international experiences for students from all backgrounds.
-Please contact our Access and Inclusion Coordinator at inclusionabroad@colorado.edu with any questions or concerns.
+Please contact your program manager with any questions or concerns.

 Photo Credit Brett Jordan, Unsplash